apache/spark/docs/security.md

 ## Authentication and Authorization

-Enabling authentication for the Web UIs is done using [javax servlet filters](https://docs.oracle.com/javaee/6/api/javax/servlet/Filter.html).
+Enabling authentication for the Web UIs is done using [jakarta servlet filters](https://jakarta.ee/specifications/servlet/5.0/apidocs/jakarta/servlet/filter).
 You will need a filter that implements the authentication method you want to deploy.
 Spark does not provide any built-in authentication filters.